Cigno nero

 "Cigno nero" (lit.
-'Black Swan') is a song performed by Italian rapper and singer Fedez featuring vocals from Francesca Michielin.
-The song was released as a digital download on 1 March 2013 by Sony Music and included in Fedez's third studio album Sig.
+'Black Swan') is a song written and recorded by Italian rapper Fedez with featured vocals by Italian singer Francesca Michielin.
+The song was released on 1 March 2013 by Sony Music as the third single from his third studio album Sig.
 Brainwash - L'arte di accontentare.

 Music video

 The music video for "Cigno nero", directed by Fabio Berton and Andrea Rebuscini, was released on 4 March 2013 via Fedez's YouTube channel.